-The new LPT – Local Property Tax will be collected from July 2013 .
+The new LPT – Local Property Tax began in July 2013 .
 Full details of Local Property Tax Amounts Here.

-All owners of residential property will be liable (Not Tenants) .
+All owners of residential property are liable (Not Tenants) .

 A residential property is defined as any building that is in use or is suitable for use as a dwelling.(Mobile homes , vehicles and boats are excluded)

 These are the types of property that are exempt from the Local Property Tax. (there are no further exemptions or waivers relating to personal circumstances.)

 New and unused properties purchased from a builder or developer between 1 January 2013 and 31 October 2016 are exempt until the end of 2016.
 (Where a receiver or a liquidator has taken control of properties owned by a builder or developer, Revenue takes the view that those properties continue to be exempt .
 Therefore, where a person purchases a new and unused property from such a receiver or liquidator, this exemption also applies.)